MindrustUK/Heatmiser-for-home-assistant/README.md

 # Supporting this project

-As per: [https://github.com/MindrustUK/Heatmiser-for-home-assistant/issues/133](https://github.com/MindrustUK/Heatmiser-for-home-assistant/issues/133) a few users found this useful and wanted to support my work.
+As per: [https://github.com/MindrustUK/Heatmiser-for-home-assistant/issues/133](https://github.com/MindrustUK/Heatmiser-for-home-assistant/issues/133) a few users found this useful and wanted to support the project.
 I'm very grateful and humbled, thanks for the show of support!

+This is not a completely solo project, and credit is due to anyone who contributed.
+Please see the GitHub commits to support these awesome devs if there was any work that you would like to say thanks for.

+I'd particularly like to call out

+- ocrease: [https://github.com/ocrease](https://github.com/ocrease) for massive contributions to code clean up, feature enhancement and lots of bug fixes.

+- Andrius Štikonas: [https://gitlab.com/neohubapi/neohubapi/](https://gitlab.com/neohubapi/neohubapi/) or [https://stikonas.eu/](https://stikonas.eu/) for migrating the
+  original API calls to a Home Assistant compatible library, and maintaining its release.

+Please consider supporting their efforts!

-As such I've setup the following to accept donations to support my work;
+I've setup the following to accept donations to support my work;

 [https://ko-fi.com/MindrustUK](https://ko-fi.com/MindrustUK)